boltops-tools/sonic/docs/_docs/settings.md

 Setting  | Description | Default
 ------------- | ------------- | -------------
-bastion.user  | User to ssh into the server with.
-This can be overriden at the CLI with the user@host notation but can be set in the settings.yml file also. | ec2-user bastion.host  | Bastion mapping allows you to set a bastion host on a per ECS cluster basis.
+bastion.host  | Bastion mapping allows you to set a bastion host on a per ECS cluster basis.
 The bastion host is used as the jump host.
 Examples: bastion.mydomain.com, myuser@bastion.myuser.com or 123.123.123.123. | (no value) bastion.host_key_check  | Controls whether or not use the strict host checking ssh option.
 Since EC2 server host changes often the default value is false. | false ecs_service_cluster_map  | Service to cluster mapping.
-This is a Hash structure that maps the service name to cluster names. | (no value)
+This is a Hash structure that maps the service name to cluster names. | (no value) ssh.user  | User to ssh into the server with.
+This can be overriden at the CLI with the user@host notation but can be set in the settings.yml file also. | ec2-user

 The default settings are located tool source code at [lib/sonic/default/settings.yml](https://github.com/boltopslabs/sonic/blob/master/lib/sonic/default/settings.yml).